carelvwyk/bitgo-docs/index.html.md

 ----- | ----------- | ---------------
-amount | The maximum allowed value of all transactions able to be sent during the time window | Number of satoshis timeWindow | The interval of time in which to sum transaction spend amounts and compare to the limit | Number of seconds groupTags | List of tags specific operations, ":tag" is appropriate is most circumstances | String Array excludeTags | Tags which define the group of wallet ids which, if spent to, will exclude that spend from the limit calculation.
-Also supports :tag to include current tag context | String Array
+amount | The maximum allowed value of all transactions able to be sent during the time window | Number of satoshis timeWindow | The interval of time in which to sum transaction spend amounts and compare to the limit | Number of seconds groupTags | List of tags specific operations, ":tag" is appropriate is most circumstances | string Array excludeTags | Tags which define the group of wallet ids which, if spent to, will exclude that spend from the limit calculation.
+Also supports :tag to include current tag context | string Array

 ### Policy Type - transactionLimit